Kilewa/passwordLocker/README.md

 The Users will:
 * Create an account for the app or log in.
 * Store any existing account details for different accounts.
-* Delete stored accunt details.
+* Delete stored account details.
 * Copy their details to the clipboard.

 ## Installation/Set up